This is our mega guide to charcoal toothpaste.

 Charcoal products should not be regarded as ‘whitening products’, but rather ‘stain removal products.’
-If your teeth are not already stained or discolored, it’s unlikely you’ll notice a difference in shade after using a charcoal paste or powder.
+If your teeth are not already stained or discolored, it’s unlikely you’ll notice a difference in the shade after using a charcoal paste or powder.

 If your teeth are stained, you may well see some change after using a charcoal-based product.
 In that sense, most charcoal pastes and powders will be effective to some degree.
-The next considerations therefore become safety and price — you want to choose a product that won’t damage your teeth, nor be unnecessarily expensive.
+The next considerations, therefore, become safety and price — you want to choose a product that won’t damage your teeth, nor be unnecessarily expensive.

-At this point, we’d like to reaffirm that we are not medical professionals.
 We are coming at this from the point of view of the consumer, having done a lot of research about and tested various products available in the USA, both online and in stores.

 The fact is there is currently a lack of evidence of the suitability of charcoal for long term stain removal and teeth cleaning.
-Whether using charcoal or other stain removal / teeth whitening pastes / powders, the current advice is not to use them as a permanent toothpaste solution.
+Whether using charcoal or other stain removal/teeth whitening pastes/powders, the current advice is not to use them as a permanent toothpaste solution.
 Some advise using the products once per week alongside regular toothpaste, others advise using them daily for a few weeks and switching back to regular paste if / when staining has been reduced.

 Taking into account the above and our own testing of products, our current picks for best charcoal toothpaste are Beverly Hills Formula Perfect White Black (view it here on Amazon) and Curaprox Black is White (view on Amazon).

 Both of these have been openly endorsed by dental professionals to some extent, which we cover in more detail below.
-Again, this isn’t necessarily a comment on their efficacy nor their long term suitability, but in our book it at least puts them ahead of other products that haven’t been endorsed at all in terms of safety.
+Again, this isn’t necessarily a comment on their efficacy nor their long term suitability, but in our book, it at least puts them ahead of other products that haven’t been endorsed at all in terms of safety.